ucsd-ets/datahub-docker-stack/README.md

 ### Overview of the Repository
 We Use github workflow to builds new images if their is any change in the images or addtional images are added.
 .github:-
 The main.yml file contains the steps to build the image
 + Initial download required for the images are installed
 + Doit module is used to run the tasks
     - install all the requirments for the images
     - Use doit unit build to build,test and push the image to DataHub repo
     - Update the wiki
     - Store the artifacts and log
 The Tag.yml file is used to tag the latest build <br>

-Imag:-
+Image:-
 - Folder containing the images and each images has its own docker file, test folder for test scripts.
 - Spec.yml file is important file where the dependecy of the image and build information specified for an image.
 Model:-
 - Spec.py used for reading the spec file and prepare build parameters
 - imagedef.py pydantic object used by spec.py

 scripts:-
 - dataojects.py contains the pydantic class
 - docker_unit.py used to build,test and push images
     - ContainerFacade class controls the flow of the code
     - build_test_push_containers method is used for building,test and push image
 - githelper has code for git related task
 - manifests.py has utils methods to maintain the manifests
 - Other docker file will be deprecated except for manifest Tests:-
 - Contains the test file for testing the submodule
 - used with pytest can be called with pytest test_*.py

 dodo.py:-
 - We use doit python module to call the submodule
 - Each task is called with parameters and expected outputs